 Always try to test only one element in an ad.
 If you test multiple elements in a single ad, you will find it difficult to determine which new element in the ad is responsible for the change in performance.

 Use ‘Rotate evenly’ setting when you test ads (Settings > Advanced Settings > Ad delivery > Ad rotation).
 This setting will give equal opportunity to all the ads in a test.
 If you use optimize for clicks or optimize for conversions setting, the system will decide which ad will be showed and the percentage served.
 This can influence the outcome of a test.

 Use labels to mark the ads in a new test.
 This will make data analysis easy.
 One the ads are labelled, use Dimensions tab to analyse the results with ease.

 When you analyse data after a test, always select the correct date range.
 Keep in mind when you started the test.
 Analyse data for a time period when all the ads were running at the same time.

 Always consider your campaign marketing goal when you analyse the data after a test.
 For example just an increase in CTR will not be good enough to declare a new ad a winner, if conversion (lead, sale, sign-up) is your campaign goal.

-I am a freelance AdWords account manager and strategist, helping businesses worldwide.
+I am a Google Ads account manager and strategist.
+I help small and medium sized businesses across the globe to find their most potential customers online.
 I have been a paid search account manager since 2007.
-And I specialize in AdWords account planning, management and conversion rate optimization.
+I specialize in campaign planning, creation, management and conversion rate optimization.
 My interaction with the AdWords community started few years ago.
-Ever since, it has been an amazing journey interacting with my fellow AdWords users, learning more and helping others.
+Ever since, it has been an amazing journey interacting with my fellow Google Ads advertisers, learning more and helping others.

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.